Add a SharePoint Online source

 The access token is linked to the certificate or SharePoint Online user account (crawling account) that you specified in your source configuration, and you must update the access token manually if it’s no longer valid.
 An invalid access token occurs when:

-• (delegated authentication) the SharePoint Online crawling account’s credentials (email and/or password) are modified
+• The SharePoint Online crawling account’s credentials (email and/or password) are modified

 Note

-A source Authentication issue error may also appear due to configuration or connectivity issues.
+A source authentication error may also appear due to configuration or connectivity issues.
 If the certificate hasn’t expired, or the crawling account’s credentials haven’t changed, verify the following:

 To update the access token